-During the annual open enrollment period, you may change your EHP Medical or Vision Plan coverage.
-Outside of the annual open enrollment period, you may start or stop coverage, add new dependents, or drop a dependent from your coverage only if you have a qualifying family status change or a Special Enrollment situation (see the Special Enrollment Rights for EHP Medical or Vision Plan Coverage section).
+During the annual open enrollment period, you may change your EHP Medical, Dental or Vision Plan coverage, or change your contributions to a Health Care or Dependent Care Flexible Spending Account.
+Outside of the annual open enrollment period, you may start or stop coverage, add new dependents, or drop a dependent from your coverage only if you have a qualifying family status change or a Special Enrollment situation (see the Special Enrollment Rights for EHP Medical, Dental or Vision Coverage section).
+In the case of a Flexible Spending Account, you may also increase or decrease your contributions if you have a qualifying family status change, subject to the minimum and maximum limitations described later in this SPD under Flexible Spending Accounts.